danielles0xG/UniswapV2-web3-exchange-script/README.md

 ## Simple ETH/DAI stoploss script to Uniswap exchange

-Express server for web3-js interaction with UniswapV2 exchange contract.
+The script will check prices and sell your ETH when the price goes beyond the support prise you define.
+This is an express server doing web3-js interaction with UniswapV2 exchange contract.
 ## Install

 - Configure eth account to connect to Metamask wallet